palewire/first-github-scraper/docs/repo.md

 bs4 = "*"
 ```

-`Pipfile.lock` has a more complicated, nested structure that specifies the exact version of your project's direct dependencies along with all their sub-dependencies.
+`Pipfile.lock` has a more complicated, nested structure that specifies the exact version of your project's direct dependencies, along with all their sub-dependencies.
+It’s a complete blueprint for how to install your project on any computer.

 ## Save to GitHub